Diffusion Model Patching via Mixture-of-Prompts: Experiments

-In~\Cref{tab:main_results}, we present a comparison of DMP against two further training baselines -- (1) traditional fine-tuning and (2) naive prompt tuning~\cite{lester2021power} (equivalent to \cref{eq:6}) -- across three datasets for various image generation tasks.
+\paragraph{Effectiveness of DMP.} In~\Cref{tab:main_results}, we compare DMP against two further training baselines -- (1) full fine-tuning and (2) naive prompt tuning~\cite{lester2021power} (equivalent to \cref{eq:6}) -- across various datasets for unconditional/conditional image generation tasks.
 We employ pre-trained DiT models~\cite{peebles2022scalable} that have already reached full convergence as our backbone.
 To ensure that the observed enhancement is not due to cross-dataset knowledge transfer, we further train the models using the same dataset used for pre-training.
-As expected, fine-tuning does not provide additional improvements to an already converged model in all datasets and can even result in overfitting.
-Naive prompt tuning also fails to improve performance in all datasets and can instead lead to a decrease in performance.
-DMP enhances the FID across all datasets with only 20$\sim$40K iterations, enabling the model to generate images of superior quality.
+As expected, fine-tuning does not provide additional improvements to an already converged model in all datasets and even result in overfitting.
+Naive prompt tuning also fails to improve performance in almost datasets and instead lead to a decrease in performance.
+DMP enhances the FID across all datasets with only 30$\sim$50K iterations, enabling the model to generate images of superior quality.
 This indicates that the performance gains achieved by DMP are not merely a result of increasing parameters, but rather from its novel mixture-of-prompts strategy.
 This strategy effectively patches diffusion models to operate slightly differently at each denoising step.
+Moreover, the significant improvement on Stable Diffusion v1.5~\cite{rombach2022high} with Laion5B~\cite{schuhmann2022laion} demonstrates DMP's expandability to different architectures and resolutions.